 A flexible spending account (FSA) is offered as an elective benefit by many employers.
-There are generally two types: the FSA for healthcare expenses, and the FSA for dependent care expenses.
 This is part one of a two-part series.
 Here I describe the healthcare flexible spending account.
 You’ll find my post on the dependent care FSA here.

 This account allows workers to contribute, through payroll deduction, to accounts that are designated for qualifying medical or dental expenses not covered by insurance.
 All amounts contributed are pretax and funds are not taxed when spent on qualifying health care costs – this is a big tax advantage.
 The FSA owner can use the funds for deductibles, co-payments, and co-insurance for the employee’s health insurance.
 The funds are also available for dental and vision expenses.
-Over-the-counter medications are not an allowable FSA expense.
+Over-the-counter medications are not an allowable FSA expense, but prescription drugs are.

 Here’s the rub – you must use the funds in your healthcare FSA each year.
-Only $500 can be carried forward into a new year at the employer’s option.
+Only $500 can be carried forward into a new year - if the employer allows it.
+The employer can also offer a grace period, giving the participant up until March 15th of the following year to use the funds.
+The employer can offer only one of these two options, or none at all.
 Generally, If there is a balance in your account at the end of the year, you lose it.
-The idea is to match carefully withholding with anticipated medical expenses.
+So the idea is to match carefully withholding with anticipated medical expenses.